kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: All objects

+This annotation is used in manifests to mark an object as local configuration that should not be submitted to the Kubernetes API.

+A value of "true" for this annotation declares that the object is only consumed by client-side tooling and should not be submitted to the API server.

+A value of "false" can be used to declare that the object should be submitted to the API server even when it would otherwise be assumed to be local.

-This annotation is used to mark a resource as a local configuration file that should not be applied to the API server.
-It is part of the [Kubernetes Resource Model (KRM) Functions Specification](https://github.com/kubernetes-sigs/kustomize/blob/ce3e394a414387ce09679523902e981414b09a1a/cmd/config/docs/api-conventions/functions-spec.md) that is used by tools such as Kustomize and Kpt.
+This annotation is part of the Kubernetes Resource Model (KRM) Functions Specification, which is used by Kustomize and similar third-party tools.
 For example, Kustomize removes objects with this annotation from its final build output.

-A value of "true" for this annotation declares that the resource is only consumed by client-side tooling and should not be applied to the API server.

-A value of "false" can be used to declare that a resource should be applied to the API server even when it would otherwise be assumed to be local.

 ### internal.config.kubernetes.io/* (reserved prefix) {#internal.config.kubernetes.io-reserved-wildcard}

-Used on: All resources
+Used on: All objects

-This prefix is reserved for internal use by tools that act as orchestrators in accordance with the [Kubernetes Resource Model (KRM) Functions Specification](https://github.com/kubernetes-sigs/kustomize/blob/ce3e394a414387ce09679523902e981414b09a1a/cmd/config/docs/api-conventions/functions-spec.md).
-Annotations with this prefix are internal to the orchestration process and are not persisted to resource manifests on the filesystem.
-In other words, the orchestrator should set these annotations when reading files from the local filesystem and remove them when writing the output of functions back to the filesystem.
+This prefix is reserved for internal use by tools that act as orchestrators in accordance with the Kubernetes Resource Model (KRM) Functions Specification.
+Annotations with this prefix are internal to the orchestration process and are not persisted to the manifests on the filesystem.
+In other words, the orchestrator tool should set these annotations when reading files from the local filesystem and remove them when writing the output of functions back to the filesystem.

 A KRM function **must not** modify annotations with this prefix, unless otherwise specified for a given annotation.
-This enables orchestrators to add additional internal annotations, without requiring changes to existing functions.
+This enables orchestrator tools to add additional internal annotations, without requiring changes to existing functions.

 ### internal.config.kubernetes.io/path

 Example: `internal.config.kubernetes.io/path: "relative/file/path.yaml"`

-Used on: All resources
+Used on: All objects

-Records the slash-delimited, OS-agnostic, relative file path to a manifest representing a resource.
+This annotation records the slash-delimited, OS-agnostic, relative path to the manifest file the object was loaded from.
 The path is relative to a fixed location on the filesystem, determined by the orchestrator tool.

-This annotation is part of the [Kubernetes Resource Model (KRM) Functions Specification](https://github.com/kubernetes-sigs/kustomize/blob/ce3e394a414387ce09679523902e981414b09a1a/cmd/config/docs/api-conventions/functions-spec.md) that is used by function orchestrator tools such as Kustomize and Kpt.
+This annotation is part of the Kubernetes Resource Model (KRM) Functions Specification, which is used by Kustomize and similar third-party tools.

-A KRM Function **should not** modify this annotation on input resources unless it is modifying the referenced files.
-A KRM Function **may** include this annotation on resources it generates.
+A KRM Function **should not** modify this annotation on input objects unless it is modifying the referenced files.
+A KRM Function **may** include this annotation on objects it generates.

 ### internal.config.kubernetes.io/index

 Example: `internal.config.kubernetes.io/index: "2"`

-Used on: All resources
+Used on: All objects

-Records the index of a resource in file.
-In a multi-object YAML file, resources are separated by three dashes (---), and the index represents the position of the resource starting from zero.
-When this annotation is not specified, it implies a value of 0.
+This annotation records the zero-indexed position of the YAML document that contains the object within the manifest file the object was loaded from.
+Note that YAML documents are separated by three dashes (`---`) and can each contain one object.
+When this annotation is not specified, a value of 0 is implied.

-This annotation is part of the [Kubernetes Resource Model (KRM) Functions Specification](https://github.com/kubernetes-sigs/kustomize/blob/ce3e394a414387ce09679523902e981414b09a1a/cmd/config/docs/api-conventions/functions-spec.md) that is used by function orchestrator tools such as Kustomize and Kpt.
+This annotation is part of the Kubernetes Resource Model (KRM) Functions Specification, which is used by Kustomize and similar third-party tools.

-A KRM Function **should not** modify this annotation on input resources unless it is modifying the referenced files.
-A KRM Function **may** include this annotation on resources it generates.
+A KRM Function **should not** modify this annotation on input objects unless it is modifying the referenced files.
+A KRM Function **may** include this annotation on objects it generates.

 ### kubernetes.io/arch